 The day started with the director of IHCAE teaching us Yoga.
 It was at this moment that we witnessed the magical beauty of the sun-kissed golden peak of Mt.
 Kanchenjunga.
 The laughing exercise was the most satisfying of all, haha!

 The next activity was Rock Climbing.
 The trainers of the mountaineering institute briefed us about the do’s and don’ts of rock climbing, rappelling and mountaineering.
-Essential gears such as ropes, carabiner, mittens and helmets required for rock climbing were handed over to us.
+Essential gear such as ropes, carabiners, mittens and helmets required for rock climbing were handed over to us.

 We hiked for a while and reached the first rock climbing wall.
 The rock wall was about 60ft tall.